-Real-time anomaly detection: Hierarchical Temporal Memory (HTM) is a model designed to replicate the neocortex of mammals and how the neurons learn and predict [3].
-While HTM has been used in many real-time anomaly detection applications (e.g., [1], [20]), it interprets only univariate time series data.
+Real-time anomaly detection: Hierarchical Temporal Memory (HTM) is an anomaly detection model designed to replicate the neocortex of mammals and how the neurons learn and predict [3].
+While HTM has been used in many realtime anomaly detection applications (e.g [1], [6], [21]), it is limited by its ability to only interpret univariate time series data.
 Bayesian Online Checkpoint Detection (BOCD) [2] is capable of identifying anomalies in streaming data.
-However, it assumes that the underlying distribution of data is known.
-KNN-CAD [7] is a model that uses the density and the distance based nearest neighbour algorithm for anomaly detection.
-Relative Entropy [25] uses Turkey and relative entropy statistics for anomaly detection.
-EXPoSE [23] is an anomaly detection model that handles multidimenional data.
-However, as shown in [1], EXPoSE performs poorly when datasets are of moderate sizes and are univariate.
+However it assumes that the underlying distribution of data is already known.
+Unlike BOCD, KNN-CAD [8] is non-parametric and probabilistic, where it uses the density and the distance based nearest neighbour algorithm for anomaly detection.
+Relative Entropy [26] is another lightweight model which uses Turkey and relative entropy statistics.
+EXPoSE [24] is an anomaly detection model that has the ability to handle multidimenional data.
+However, as shown in NAB [1] benchmarks, EXPoSE performs poorly when datasets are in moderate size and are univariate.

-Anomaly detection in distributed systems: Anomaly detection models have been extensively used in the domain of distributed systems, ranging from preventing DOS attacks [18] to detecting anomalous usage in VMs in the cloud [10].
-Various Machine Learning models have been proposed in this application domain, including the non-parametric clustering model [28], the Support vector Machine model [19], and the use of Baysian Classifiers and tree augmented networks to identify anomalies in distributed systems [24].
-The work in [11] uses deep learning to detect anomalies in system logs.
+Anomaly detection in distributed systems: Anomaly detection models have been extensively used in the domain of distributed systems, ranging from preventing DOS attacks [19] to detecting anomalous usage in VMs in the cloud [11].
+Various Machine Learning models have been proposed in this application domain, including e.g. the non-parametric clustering model [29], the Support vector Machine model [20], and the use of Baysian Classifiers and tree augmented networks to identify anomalies in distributed systems [25].
+Recent work in [12] uses deep learning to detect anomalies in system logs.
 However, none of the above models are real-time models.

-Anomaly detection in scientific workflows: Samark et al. [22] introduced a Naive Bayes model to predict the likelihood of a job success or failure in scientific workflows.
-The work in [21] proposes an unsupervised model based on K-means clustering that detects hard and soft anomalies in an online manner.
-The work in [15] is aimed at identifying time periods where majority of anomalies occur.
-Gaikwad et al. [13] proposed a framework to detect performance anomaly w.r.t. the execution time in scientific workflows.
-Rodriguez et al. [20] conducted a similar study with respect to performance anomalies in scientific workflows.
-However, none of the above works have considered anomalies in multivariate time series.
+Anomaly detection in scientific workflows: Samark et al. [23] introduce a Naive Bayes model to predict the likelihood of a job success or failure in scientific workflows.
+[22] proposes an unsupervised model based on K-means clustering that detects hard anomalies (eg. job failure, missing input) and soft anomalies (eg. prolonged execution time) in an online manner.
+[16] aims to identify time periods where majority of anomalies occur, with the assumption that the workflow failure distribution is a Poisson process.
+Gaikwad et al. [14] propose a framework to detect performance anomaly w.r.t. the execution time in scientific workflows.
+Rodriguez et al. [21] conducts a similar study w.r.t performance anomalies in scientific workflows, with the sole intent on investigating the applicability of existing real time machine learning models (eg. HTM, KNN-CAD, Relative Entropy) for anomaly detection.
+The above work focuses on performance anomalies and none of them considered anomalies resulted from attacks.
+In addition, none of the above work identify anomalies in multivariate time series, while RAMP identifies anomalies in both univariate and multivariate time series.